kartpiloten/MapPiloteGeopackageHelperExamples/README.md

 ## Contributing

-This is an examples repository.
+This is an examples repository demonstrating MapPiloteGeopackageHelper usage.
 For library issues or feature requests, please visit the main [MapPiloteGeopackageHelper repository](https://github.com/kartpiloten/MapPiloteGeopackageHelper).

 ## License